 HOW TO GET THERE

-There are not many bus routes in the historic center of Siena, but the area is relatively small and you could easily walk from one point to another.
-The nearest bus station is Piazza Postierla, on the bus lines 590, 645 and S54, about 170 meters away from the cathedral.
-If you want to explore the city on foot and you need a map, use the one below.
+There are not many bus routes reaching the historical center of Siena, but the city is relatively small and you could easily walk from one point to another.
+The nearest bus station is Piazza Postierla, located about 170 meters away from the Cathedral, on the bus lines 590, 645 and S54.
+The Siena railway station is situated about 2 kilometers away from the Cathedral.
+To find the church on foot, use the map below.